This policy was last modified on January 29, 2020.

 Sovren will use PII only in ways compatible with the purpose for which it was collected or subsequently authorized by our Customers.
 Sovren will take reasonable steps to ensure that PII is relevant for its intended use, accurate and complete.

-Customers may contact Sovren to access or correct Customer PII, at any time.
-In its role as a data processor, Sovren normally processes and returns Candidate PII to Customers without it being retained by Sovren.
-When Sovren collects and maintains Candidate PII, we do so with the permission of our Customer and only for the purposes described herein.
-If you are a Candidate, and you wish to request access to or correction of the information you provided to a Sovren Customer, please contact the company to which you provided it.
-Sovren will either delete or correct this information, at the request of its Customers.
+Because Sovren does not store any Candidate PII, Customers should not contact Sovren to access or correct such PII.
+In its role as a data processor, Sovren processes and returns Candidate PII to Customers without it being retained by Sovren.
+If you are a Candidate, and you wish to request access to or correction of the information you provided to a Sovren Customer, please contact the company to which you provided it, as Sovren does not have any such data.

 Sovren has a Privacy Officer who is responsible for Sovren’s compliance with and enforcement of this Policy.
 Sovren’s Privacy Officer is available to any of its employees, customers, vendors, business partners, or others who may have questions concerning this Policy or data security practices.
 Sovren’s Privacy Officer may be contacted by email at firstname.lastname@example.org or by mail at Sovren Group, Inc., 1107 FM 1431, Suite 205, Marble Falls, TX 78654.
 If Customers or their users have questions or concerns regarding this statement, the first point of contact is the Privacy Officer.

-As part of our participation in the EU-U.S. Privacy Shield Framework and the U.S. – Swiss Safe Harbor Framework, we have agreed to jurisdiction by the Federal Trade Commission regarding any claims concerning alleged deceptive practices with regard to our privacy policies or our compliance with the relevant policy.
+As part of our participation in the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework, we have agreed to jurisdiction by the Federal Trade Commission regarding any claims concerning alleged deceptive practices with regard to our privacy policies or our compliance with the relevant policy.
 If you have any complaints regarding our compliance with the Frameworks you should first contact us at the addresses provided above.
-In the event that contacting us does not resolve your complaint, you may file a complaint at https://www.jamsadr.com/eu-us-privacy-shield (for Privacy Shield matters) or SafeHarbor@jamsadr.com (for U.S. – Swiss Safe Harbor matters) and the dispute will be handled pursuant to the following JAMS ADR Rules.
+In the event that contacting us does not resolve your complaint, you may file a complaint at https://www.jamsadr.com/eu-us-privacy-shield and the dispute will be handled pursuant to the following JAMS ADR Rules.
 As further explained in the Privacy Shield Principles, a binding arbitration option will also be made available to you in order to address residual complaints not resolved by any other means.

 Any questions, comments or complaints about the data practices (including without limitation, compliance with data privacy principles of notice, choice, onward transfer, access, security, data integrity, or enforcement) of a Sovren Customer who processes data or who provides data to Sovren for training, troubleshooting and/or testing purposes should be directed to that Sovren Customer.